Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 8. Select the board name you want to use in `default_envs` and uncomment it.
 9. Uncomment one of the lines `src_dir = xxxx` to make sure only one line works
 10. Click the (✔) symbol in the lower left corner to compile
-11. Connect the board to the computer USB
+11. Connect the board to the computer USB-C , Micro-USB is used for module firmware upgrade
 12. Click (→) to upload firmware
 13. Click (plug symbol) to monitor serial output
 14. If it cannot be written, or the USB device keeps flashing, please check the **FAQ** below